 Much of the route is on hard surfaces (over a third is on road and pavement), hence trainers may be a better choice than boots for footwear.
 However, there are some unsurfaced path sections and a couple of field edges where the route could be a bit muddy after rain.
-It is to be hoped that in time, as the route matures, some of the pavement/road walking will be replaced with off-road sections.
 The description below includes suggestions of alternative routes to miss out some of the road and town walking.

 Section 1a: Culross to Dunfermline